 - With a slice of your fave pizza or flatbread

-- Or you could simply enjoy this pesto pasta salad as is and call it a day!
+Or you could simply enjoy this Mediterranean pesto pasta salad as is and call it a day!

-Trying to keep things dairy free?
-Opt for a dairy free pesto and omit the feta.
+- Trying to keep things dairy free?
+Use dairy-free pesto and omit the feta.

-Speaking of pesto, if you really enjoy arugula try my lemony arugula pesto instead of basil pesto.
+- If you really enjoy arugula, try this lemony arugula pesto instead of basil pesto.

 More Yummy Summer Salads